Felt (band): Signing

 Felt signed to Cherry Red Records and their first single as a band, "Something Sends Me to Sleep", was released in 1981.
 Their first album, Crumbling the Antiseptic Beauty, followed the next year.
-Gilbert left and was replaced on bass by Mick Lloyd.
-The band's lineup would then remain unchanged through their next two albums, The Splendour of Fear and The Strange Idols Pattern and Other Short Stories.
+Exhausted by Lawrence's domineering nature during the album's sessions, Gilbert left and was replaced on bass by Mick Lloyd.
+Deebank would also take a sabbatical, recording a solo instrumental record Inner Thought Zone, before being coaxed by Lawrence to return to work on the band's second album, The Splendour of Fear.
+This lineup would then remain unchanged through their third album The Strange Idols Pattern and Other Short Stories, which took a more pop-orientated direction than the lengthy, ambient guitar workouts of its predecessors.
 In 1982, the Felt song "My Face Is on Fire" appeared on the best-selling Pillows & Prayers compilation.

 In 1985, for the recording of their fourth album, keyboard player Martin Duffy was added and Marco Thomas became bassist.
 Ignite the Seven Cannons was produced by Robin Guthrie of the Cocteau Twins and featured Elizabeth Fraser on the single "Primitive Painters".
 The song reached the top of the UK independent singles chart.

-Deebank departed soon after, prompting a shift in Felt's sound with Duffy's keyboards becoming more central.
+Deebank departed for good soon after, prompting a shift in Felt's sound with Duffy's keyboards becoming more central.
 The lead guitar position would subsequently be filled by an ever-changing succession of players.

 The band moved to Creation Records in 1986 and released Let the Snakes Crinkle Their Heads to Death, the first of two instrumental albums they would record.
-Their next album, Forever Breathes the Lonely Word, was a conventional collection of songs that gained the band praise and would become regarded by many as their best.
+Their next album, Forever Breathes the Lonely Word, was a conventional collection of songs that gained the band praise and would become regarded by many as their best, though a full breakthrough continued to elude them.

+Poem of the River followed in 1987, which took a much more low-key, intimate approach, at times recalling the sound of Felt's first two albums.
+In 1988, Felt released The Pictorial Jackson Review, which saw the band become more experimental, with one side devoted to tight, melodic pop songs and the other consisting of two solo piano pieces from Duffy.
+The second release of that year was the polarising Train Above the City, which saw Lawrence take on more of a directing role in the studio, guiding Duffy and Ainge full through a collection of cool jazz-influenced instrumentals.